ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-1/doudna-lecture.md

 - The two RNAs would be linked together to create a **single guide RNA**.

 #### Programmed Cas9 Cleaves DNA at Specified Sites
-- Simplee xperiment to test whether this was a programmable DNA cleaving enzyme.
+- Simple experiment to test whether this was a programmable DNA cleaving enzyme.
 - Short single-guide RNAs were generated, these recognized sites in a circular DNA molecule.
 - The plasmid DNA was incubated with Sal1 and the RNA-guided Cas9.
 - Results: cleaved molecules of DNA are separated in an agarose gel, and a different sized-molecule is released from a doubly-digested plasmid.